nikhilbhide/AdvancedAlogrithmsTutorial/README.md

 16. Cutting Rod - Dynamic programming solution to cutting rod problem.
 A rod with length n is divided into different lengths.
 And each length is associated with price.
 So solution is to consider
 17. Trie Data Structure - Implementation of trie data structure - insert, delete, search operations
 18. Binary search tree - Check whether the given binary tree is a valid binary search tree.
+19. Segment Tree - Segment Tree is a basically a binary tree used for storing the intervals or segments.
+Each node in the Segment Tree represents an interval.
+Segment Tree is used in cases where there are multiple range queries on array and modifications of elements of the same array.
+20. Binary Tree Spiral Traversal - Spiral traversal of nodes of binary tree using two stacks